Closed geodesics in dilation surfaces: Introduction

 \subsection{Dilation surfaces vs general affine surfaces}

 Dilation surfaces are particular complex affine surfaces whose structural group is the set of transformations of the form $ z \mapsto a \cdot z + b$ where $a$ is a positive real number and $b \in \mathbb{C}$.
-Whilst it is expected that the generic complex affine surfaces does not have any closed geodesic, the main theorem we prove in this article predicts that any dilation surface does. \\
+Although it is expected that generic complex affine surfaces do not have any closed geodesic, the main theorem we prove in this article predicts that any dilation surface does.

 We explain what the condition on the structural group defining dilation surfaces implies at the dynamical level.
-Every (complex or real) affine structure induces a "geodesic" foliation on $\mathrm{T}^1 \Sigma$ the unit tangent bundle of the surface and the existence of a closed regular geodesic is equivalent to the existence of a closed for this foliation. $\mathrm{T}^1 \Sigma$ is a $3$-dimensional manifold thus the dynamical system induced by the foliation is essentially $2$-dimensional.
+Every (complex or real) affine structure induces a geodesic foliation on $\mathrm{T}^1 \Sigma$ the unit tangent bundle of the surface. $\mathrm{T}^1 \Sigma$ is a tridimensional manifold thus the dynamical system induced by the foliation is essentially bidimensional.
+Indeed, for a given Poincar\'{e} section, the first return map may change both the direction and the position of the intersection of the leaf with the interval.

 In the particular case of dilation surfaces, $\mathrm{T}^1 \Sigma$ decomposes into a $1$-parameter family of invariant surfaces for the foliation.
-While this gives no indication as to which affine structures always have periodic orbits, it explains why dilation surfaces are essentially different from the general case: \begin{itemize} \item the problem for dilation surfaces is about finding periodic orbits in \textit{one-parameter families} of unidimensional dynamical systems; \item the problem for the generic affine surface is about finding a periodic orbit for a \textit{given} $2$-dimensional dynamical system. \end{itemize}
+While this gives no indication as to which affine structures always have periodic leaves, it explains why dilation surfaces are essentially different from the general case: \begin{itemize} \item the problem for dilation surfaces is about finding periodic orbits in \textit{one-parameter families} of unidimensional dynamical systems; \item the problem for the generic affine surface is about finding a periodic orbit for a \textit{given} bidimensional dynamical system. \end{itemize}

-The analysis of $2$-dimensional dynamical systems is far more intricate than that of their $1$-dimensional counterparts; furthermore with dilation surfaces we have an entire $1$-parameter family of one-dimensional dynamical systems (which are easier to analyse) to find a periodic orbit.
+The analysis of bidimensional dynamical systems is far more intricate than that of their unidimensional counterparts; furthermore with dilation surfaces we have an entire one-parameter family of unidimensional dynamical systems (which are easier to analyse) to find a periodic orbit.
 This discussion also explains why, despite the fact that in principle it is plausible that a lot of real affine surfaces carry closed geodesics, the dilation case is of a different nature and probably easier to analyse.

-\subsection{Action of $\mathrm{Sl}_2(\R)$ and strategy of proof.}
+\subsection{Action of $SL(2,\mathbb{R})$ and strategy of proof.}